HTTP-RPC/Kilo/README.md

 public static <K, V> Map.Entry<K, V> entry(K key, V value) { ... }
 ```

-These methods offer an alternative to similar methods defined by the `List` and `Map` interfaces, which do not permit `null` values.
+They offer an alternative to similar methods defined by the `List` and `Map` interfaces, which produce immutable instances and do not permit `null` values.

 Additionally, `Collections` includes the following methods for creating empty lists and maps: